Where are your services available?

 What do you charge?

-Fees for utility locating service at commercial, industrial, or other non-residential sites carry a four hour minimum charge, including travel time to your location.
+Fees for utility locating service at commercial, industrial, or other non-residential sites typically carry a four hour minimum charge, which includes travel time to your location.
 Sites requiring travel greater than two hours one-way may require additional fees based on mileage.

 Residential service is available in the Triangle and the Triad with a two hour minimum charge at the same low hourly rate our commercial clients are billed.

 Piedmont Locating Services reserves the right to adjust our hourly rates and/or service minimums at any time without notice.